xrafael/fai3d/README.md

 To know more about how to use it in your code, you can find the "main.py" file which implements an example of a 3D classification problem.
-In this file the fast.ai library is used to build, find the learning rate, fit and visualize the results of training a basic 3D CNN classifier.
+In this file the fast.ai library is used to build, find the learning ration, fit and visualize the results of training a basic 3D CNN classifier.

 To run the example, first check that you have fast.ai (version 0.7) installed.
 Then unzip data.zip in the data folder.
 This zip file contains a couple of folders